 Shockwave Therapy vs. Ultrasound Therapy

-If you’ve recently sustained an injury or are experiencing chronic pain, your doctor may have brought up the option of shockwave therapy or ultrasound therapy.
-In many ways, these non-invasive therapies are very similar, however, they’re administered in different ways and can treat different injuries and disorders.
+If you’ve recently sustained an injury or are experiencing chronic pain, your doctor may suggest shockwave therapy or ultrasound therapy.
+In many ways, these non-invasive therapies are similar.
+However, they’re administered in different ways and can treat different injuries and disorders.

 What Is Shockwave Therapy?